laszewski/laszewski.github.io/content/publication/las-15-impact-ncar/index.md

   that utilize XSEDE and NCAR resources are cited statistically significantly more often.
 Hence we find that reported publications indicate that XSEDE and NCAR resources exert a strong positive impact on scientific research.
-publication: '*2015 IEEE International Conference on Cluster Computing*'
+publication: '*2015 IEEE International Conference on Cluster Computing,*'
 url_pdf: https://laszewski.github.io/papers//vonLaszewski-tas-cluster.pdf
 doi: 10.1109/CLUSTER.2015.98
 ---